Country: Sierra Leone

 Gallery forests along drainage lines are characterised by a diverse canopy; the more common tree species are Amphimas pterocarpoides, Bombax buonopozense, Canarium schweinfurthii, Cola lateritia var. maclaudii, Entandrophragma utile, Parinari excelsa, Piptadeniastrum africanum, Uapaca togoensis and Uapaca guineensis (Cole 1968).
 At higher altitudes woody species are largely limited to high altitude gallery forest where Parinari excelsa, Polyscias fulva, Homalium smythei and Ficus saussureana (Jaeger 1966) are common.

 The boundary between lowland and submontane forest is gradual and not easily defined, however in West Africa the 500 m contour is usually used to delineate these two communities (Couch et al. 2019).
-Submontane forest has a lower stature than lowland forest which usually diminishes with increased altitude, decreased soil depth and increased exposure to winds.
-There is a high abundance of epiphytes present within this vegetation type, including bryophytes and vascular species such as orchids.
-The species composition of submontane forest includes a small number of lowland species which become more frequent at higher altitude, such as Parinari excelsa which is characteristic and subdominant in submontane forest at this site.
+Submontane forest has a lower stature than lowland forest; tree height usually diminishes with increased altitude, decreased soil depth and increased exposure to winds.
+There is a high abundance of epiphytes present within submontane forest, including bryophytes and vascular species such as orchids.
+The species composition of submontane forest includes a small number of lowland species which become more frequent at higher altitude, such as Parinari excelsa which is characteristic of submontane forest at this site.

-At higher altitudes (~1200 m) the treeline abruptly ends and there is a distinct transition into submontane meadows that are interspersed with outcropping inselberg domes.
-These inselbergs often look desolate in the dry season, however in the wet season they are covered in vegetation of high diversity.
+At higher altitudes (~1200 m) the forest abruptly ends in a distinct transition into submontane meadows that are interspersed with outcropping inselberg domes.
+These inselbergs often look desolate in the dry season, however in the wet season they are covered in a mainly herbaceous vegetation of high diversity.
 Microtopography greatly impacts species distributions, with cracks, domes, flat depressions, rock pools occurring in a mosaic across the site.
 There are up to nine microhabitats present on inselbergs in West Africa (Porembski et al. 1994) and similarly submontane grasslands vary considerably with substrate depth and altitude.
 In the high-altitude grasslands on plateaus of c.
-1600 m several plant assembelages can be distinguished, including Loudetia kagerensis (Poaceae) and Cyperus margaritaceus on shallow stony soil and the group of Hyparrhenia diplandra on deeper soil with little or no concretion (Jaeger 1954).
+1600 m several plant assemblages can be distinguished, including Loudetia kagerensis (Poaceae) and Cyperus margaritaceus on shallow stony soil and the group of Hyparrhenia diplandra on deeper soil with little or no concretion (Jaeger 1954).
 Rocky grassland supports orophytes such as Eriosema spicatum subsp. collinum, Phyllanthus alpestris, Stomatanthes africanus, Euphorbia depauperata, Thesium tenuissimum, Baccharoides nimbaensis and Vernonia jaegeri (Cole 1974).
 Grasslands experience annual fires during the dry season, thus support resprouting plant species such as Gladiolus spp. and caespitose grasses that have protected vegetative shoots (Jaeger 1967).
-Annual fires are important in maintaining communities of threatened plant species in submontante grassland elsewhere in the Loma-Man highlands (Couch et al. 2019).
+Annual fires are important in maintaining communities of threatened plant species in submontane grassland elsewhere in the Loma-Man highlands (Couch et al. 2019).

 The geology of the Loma Mountains is characterised by Precambrian dolerite, gneiss, schist, quartzite and granite which outcrop in various inselberg peaks.
 Soil composition varies across the site, with the slopes generally leached while the valleys and swamps are relatively fertile (Forestry Division 2012).